socketio/socket.io/Readme.md

 ## Tests

-`engine.io-parser` is used to test [engine](http://github.com/learnboost/engine.io).
-Running the `engine.io` and `engine.io-client` test suite ensures the parser works and vice-versa.
+Standalone tests can be run with `make test` which will run both node.js and browser tests.

 Browser tests are run using [zuul](https://github.com/defunctzombie/zuul).
+(You must have zuul setup with a saucelabs account.)

-You can run the tests locally using the following command.
+You can run the tests locally using the following command:

 ```
 ./node_modules/.bin/zuul --local 8080 -- test/index.js
 ```

-Additionally, `engine.io-parser` has a standalone test suite you can run with `make test` which will run node.js and browser tests.
-You must have zuul setup with a saucelabs account.

 ## Support